Information for Parents

-Things to keep in mind as you complete the application(s):
+Things to keep in mind as you complete the FAFSA:

 - The number of people in the parent’s household may not necessarily correspond to the number of exemptions reported on the tax return.
 See this glossary page for a definition of who to include in the Parent Household for Dependent Students.

-- You must report the value of a trust fund on both the FAFSA and the CSS Profile, even if there is no current access to the trust fund.
+- You must report the value of a trust fund on the FAFSA, even if there is no current access to the trust fund.

-- Review your W-2 Form(s) box 12a through 12d when reporting untaxed income on the FAFSA and the CSS Profile.
+- Review your W-2 Form(s) box 12a through 12d when reporting untaxed income on the FAFSA.
 This is where you will find information about your payments to tax-deferred pension and retirement savings plans.
-The printed codes that you need to report are: D, E, F, G, H, and S.
+The printed codes that you need to report are D, E, F, G, H, and S.

 NOTE: Do NOT report any amount coded as DD as it is not a tax-deferred plan.